Wicmo/Wicmo/README.md

-Boring not aktiv and sucks at most things :)
+Will try to make games and maybe other stuff. :)
 <!---
 Wicmo/Wicmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.